expo/expo/docs/pages/versions/unversioned/introduction/project-lifecycle.md

 ## Developing locally

-When you work on an Expo project, we serve an instance of your project from your local computer.
+When you work on an Managed Expo project, we serve an instance of your project from your local computer.
 If you close the project or turn off your computer, your development project stops being served.

 During this time, you test your project using a pre-built iOS/Android app called [Expo Client](../installation/).
 It asks your computer for a local copy of your project (via localhost, LAN, or a tunnel), downloads it, and runs it.
 You can take advantage of various development tools such as [debugging](../../workflow/debugging/), [streaming device logs](../../workflow/logging/), inspecting elements, hot module reloading, and more.